prasadprakhar/Cleaning-Data-R/Code_Book.md

 colnames(activityLabels)
 Dataset <- merge(MeanStd_Dataset,activityLabels,by = "Activity", all.x = TRUE)

 ## 4. Appropriately labels the data set with descriptive variable names using gsub.
-See below code snippets
 a <- colnames(Dataset)
 a <- gsub("mean","Mean",a)
 a <- gsub("std","Standard_Deviation",a)